oceanbase/.github/profile/README.md

 ![OceanBase Logo](https://raw.githubusercontent.com/oceanbase/oceanbase/master/images/logo.svg)

-OceanBase is an enterprise distributed relational database with high availability, high performance, horizontal scalability, and compatibility with SQL standards.
-It was born in 2010, and the OceanBase CE (Community Edition) was open sourced on June 1st, 2021.
+OceanBase is a distributed relational database.
+It is developed entirely by Ant Group.
+Based on the [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) protocol and its distributed structure, OceanBase provides high availability and linear scalability.
+OceanBase is not dependent on specific hardware architectures.

 For more information about OceanBase, please visit our [website](https://en.oceanbase.com/).